Odoo Vendor Bill Approval Workflow: Setup, Gaps, Solutions

 Odoo does not include a dedicated multi-step vendor bill approval workflow out of the box.
 The accounting module provides partial oversight through Purchase Order approval thresholds, Lock Dates, and the ability to restrict who can post journal entries, but these controls were not designed to enforce structured bill-by-bill approval.
 If you need threshold-based routing, multi-approver chains, or conditional approval logic for vendor bills specifically, you are looking at either third-party modules from the Odoo App Store or custom development through Odoo Studio.

 That gap has real consequences.
-Without a structured Odoo vendor bill approval workflow, bills can be posted and queued for payment before anyone with budget authority reviews them.
+Without structured approval for Odoo vendor bills, bills can be posted and queued for payment before anyone with budget authority reviews them.
 The risks are predictable: duplicate payments slip through when matching is manual, unauthorized commitments get booked against the wrong cost center, and early-payment discounts expire because bills sit unreviewed until the discount window closes.
 These are not edge cases.
 Atradius' global survey on B2B payment disruption trends, covering 7,500 businesses across 35 markets, found that 47% of B2B invoices in Western Europe are paid late, with bad debts affecting 6% of all B2B invoices globally.
 Weak approval controls are one reason payments drift past terms.

 What Odoo Offers Natively for Vendor Bill Oversight